walid-mashal/laravel-validation/README.md

 #### date_format:format

 The field under validation must match the format defined in the **format**, the default format is **%m/%d/%Y**.
 This rule should be preceeded by the **date** rule.

+#### different:field

+The given field must be different than the field under validation.

 #### digits:value